Nathnaelc/cs162-test/session_16/README.md

 ### Stock trading data
 Your company has subscribed to a share trading data feed from the NYSE.
 This data feed lists all the orders placed and all the sales that occur.
-Some orders get cancelled before they can be filled.
+Some orders get canceled before they can be filled.

 Each order is either to buy or sell a certain number of shares in a particular company.
 The order lists which trading desk placed the order, and if the order is